Liyb2002/seitz_voxel/README.md

   Original inputs vs Reconstructed

-  Our algorithm would attempt to project each pixel in the dataBox and find if the same color appear in the inputs.
+  Our algorithm would attempt to project each pixel in the box and find if the same color appear in the inputs.
 Yet the transparent nature of the inputs made it hard to find consistent colors.

 <p>
 <img src="./images/transparent_input.png" width="300">